shaik1002/biggitlabbomb/doc/user/project/merge_requests/auto_merge.md

 but still merge a merge request with a failed pipeline.

 Merge request pipelines have the highest priority for the **Pipelines must succeed** setting.
-If multiple pipeline types run for the same merge request, GitLab checks only the merge request pipelines for success.
+If multiple pipeline types run for the same merge request, only the merge request pipelines are checked for success.

-Merge requests can have multiple pipelines if:
+Multiple pipeline types in the same merge request can be caused by:

 - A [`rules`](../../../ci/yaml/index.md#rules) configuration that causes [duplicate pipelines](../../../ci/jobs/job_rules.md#avoid-duplicate-pipelines):
   one merge request pipeline and one branch pipeline.
-In this case, the status of the latest _merge request_ pipeline determines if a merge request can merge, not the branch pipeline.
+In this case, the status of the latest merge request pipeline determines if a merge request can be merged, not the branch pipeline.
 - Pipelines triggered by external tools that target the same branch as the merge request.

 In all cases, update your CI/CD configuration to prevent multiple pipeline types for the same merge request.